-I remember saying in my first presentations and workshops on accessibility: It’s a nice extra when you can adjust the font size or colors on your website.
-But this has little to do with real web accessibility.
+Yes, it can be a nice extra when you let users adjust the font size or the color theme on your website, especially for users who are not technic savvy.
+But offering these options has little to do with real web accessibility.

 Why a widget alone is not enough